• Skip to primary navigation

 Cranberry White Chocolate Cookies Recipe

 This is a classic cookie recipe made with many baking ingredients that you probably already have in your kitchen.
 What makes this recipe better than many other white chocolate cranberry cookie recipes is how soft and chewy they are.
-But, if you prefer a crispier cookie, check out the FAQ section at the bottom of this recipe to see how to customize your cookie texture.
+If you prefer a harder, shortbread style cookie, take a peek at this White Chocolate and Cranberry Shortbread Cookies Recipe!
+If you prefer a crispier cookie, check out the FAQ section at the bottom of this recipe to see how to customize your cookie texture.

 White chocolate cranberry cookies on a cooling rack with a bite taken out of one cookie.